- Automotive & Car Wreck Injuries

 Immediately after a construction accident, the injured party should seek medical attention and report the injury to an employer.
 Then, writing down anything about the scene of the accident and taking the information of witnesses will be important in building a liability case.
 Pictures of any injury, clothes, and the site would also be helpful.
 Smartphones today make it easier to document and prove injury.
 Finding a knowledgable Houston construction accident attorney is the next step.

 In cases of injury that leads to death, the family of the victim will be part of any legal proceedings that take place.
 Wrongful death may be part of a larger case that also includes liability in these situations.
-Determining negligence, product or equipment malfunction, and workplace safety are three examples of factors that will be examined in an injury or death construction accident case.
+Determining negligence, product or equipment malfunction, and workplace safety are three examples of factors that will be examined in a construction accident case.

 Reconciling Construction Site Cases